 4 A Better Education is a Facebook page involving special education issues.

-Life’s A Poodle is a whimsical website by two moms who understand learning differences and the arts and decided to write about them.
+Life’s A Poodle is a whimsical Facebook page by two moms who write about learning differences and the arts.
 You can embrace diversity and find joy in the challenge.
 I like this website and the women who run it.
 It will make you smile.